kaiji95/activerecord6-redshift-adapter/README.md

 activerecord6-redshift-adapter
 ==============================

-Amazon Redshift adapter for ActiveRecord 6 (Rails 6).
+Amazon Redshift adapter for ActiveRecord 6 (Rails 6), with some added support for distkey, sortkey, encoding, autoincrement.
-I forked the project from https://github.com/ConsultingMD/activerecord5-redshift-adapter
+I forked the project from https://github.com/ConsultingMD/activerecord5-redshift-adapter and https://github.com/kwent/activerecord6-redshift-adapter.

-Thanks for the auhors.
+Thanks for the authors.

 Usage
 -------------------